dotnet/designs/accepted/2021/InboxSourceGenerators.md

 ### Source generator compatibility concerns

 Source generators should only use public API in framework components they extend.
-This public API already needs to meet the strict binary compatibility garuntees as framework API.
+This public API already needs to meet the strict binary compatibility guarantees as framework API.
 As such libraries containing source-generated code will be binary-compatible with future releases, just as if the user wrote this code directly.

-Source generators should not use public API with "reserved" or "undocumented" functionality in attempts to avoid public API garuntees.
-Libraries paired with source generators need to provide the same garuntees as libraries alone do today.
+Source generators should not use public API with "reserved" or "undocumented" functionality in attempts to avoid public API guarantees.
+Libraries paired with source generators need to provide the same guarantees as libraries alone do today.

 Source generators should avoid emitting public API in user's projects.
 Such API can create a compatibility contract in that user's library which needs to be maintained.
 If a source generator produces public API in a user's project by design, that public API must be strictly maintained following the same rules as framework components across versions of the source generator.
 Care should be taken to the public API which is generated and should be reviewed by the Framework Design Council.
 A similar constraint applies to internal API: users will have source that expects to interact with the generated internal API and the user will expect that code to continue to compile between versions.